 Why It Works

 Your skin surface is actually a complex ecosystem, just like your gut.
 Maintaining skin health means supporting the “good bacteria” and maintaining a healthy balance of natural skin flora.
-These good bacteria can help fight bad bacteria that lead to problematic skin challenges.
-Probiotic skin support works with the body’s natural mechanisms to promote skin health.
+Probiotic skin support works with the body’s natural mechanisms to promote healthy looking skin.

-In contrast, traditional methods have focused on cleaning the skin as though it were a wall or window—which actually strips away healthy nutrients, moisturizing oils, and good bacteria that help promote and maintain skin health.
-The result has been increased drying, wrinkling, and vulnerability to infection.
+In contrast, traditional methods have focused on cleaning the skin as though it were a wall or window—which actually strips away healthy nutrients, moisturizing oils, and good bacteria that help promote and maintain healthy looking skin.
+The result has been increased drying, wrinkling, and visible signs of aging.

 The Gut-Brain-Skin Axis

 Heard of it?
 It’s the idea that every body function is deeply interconnected.
 Since the 1930’s, scientists have worked to define the connection between healthy gut bacteria and healthy skin.
-One observation has been that consumption of unfermented milk products is associated with an increase or exacerbation of skin problems, whereas consumption of fermented dairy (yogurt) actually reduces skin problems.
+One observation involves consumption of unfermented milk products compared to consumption of fermented dairy (yogurt) and the impact on skin health.

-Current thinking is that when gut flora are well balanced, bad bacteria and free radicals are held in check by good bacteria.
-But when an imbalance exists, the bad bacteria overrun the good and may lead to challenging skin issues.
-So a combination of digestive and topical probiotics helps shore up the skin’s defenses both from within and without.
+Current thinking is that when gut flora are well balanced,and free radicals are held in check by good bacteria.
+So a combination of digestive and topical probiotics helps support healthy looking skin both from within and without.
 This is yet another great reason to try both Probulin’s Skin Therapy products and digestive probiotics and enzymes!

 Roudsari, M.R. et al. Health effects of probiotics on the skin.
 Critical Reviews in Food Science and Nutrition.
 2015.
 55(9): 1219–1240.